 Biopsy for ovarian cancer

-You will usually stay in hospital for a few hours after this test, and sometimes overnight.
+You usually stay in hospital for a few hours after this procedure.
+But sometimes you need to stay overnight.

-Sometimes an operation called a laparotomy is done instead.
-The surgeon uses one larger cut to open the abdomen and look inside.
-If cancer is found, they may then operate to remove the cancer.
+Sometimes you have an operation called a laparotomy to get a biopsy.
+The surgeon uses 1 larger cut to open the tummy and look inside.
+If they find a cancer, they may remove it.
 This is only done if you and your doctor have discussed it and you have agreed (consented) to it before the operation.